 When the CD button is pushed with the system off and the compact disc loaded, the system will turn on and the compact disc will start to play.

-When the CD button is pushed with the compact disc loaded with the tape or the radio playing, the tape or radio will automatically be turned off and the compact disc will start to play.
+When the CD button is pushed with the compact disc loaded with the radio playing, the radio will automatically be turned off and the compact disc will start to play.